-For proper use of Pensar Medical products, please refer to our Owner’s Manual, as a complete reference source for clinicians, caregivers, and device labeling.
+For proper use of Pensar Medical products, please refer to our Resources page, as a complete reference source for clinicians, caregivers, and device labeling.

 How many different NPWT products does your company currently produce?

 At the present time, Pensar Medical manufactures and sells one negative pressure therapy system, the WoundPro NPWT System.
 We also manufacture and sell all the related products necessary for negative pressure wound therapy, namely dressing kits and collection canisters.
 In addition we offer bridge kit systems and a patent pending Y-Connector to treat two wounds with one control unit.

 The WoundPro Negative Pressure Wound Therapy System is our most popular unit at the present time.

 What is the suction pressure of your machine or the range of pressure that the machine achieves?

 The WoundPro is one of the most powerful units in the market today.
 The WoundPro offers 8 lpm of suction flow.
 The pressure settings range from 0mmHg to -200mmHg depending upon the physician’s discretion.